Identify Variants and Add Expression Values

-- Specify a target region for the Indels and Structural Variants tool (figure 24.29).
+Figure 23.29: Specify the target region for the Indels and Structural Variants tool.

 The targeted region file is a file that specifies which regions have been sequenced.
 This file is something that you must provide yourself, as this file depends on the technology used for sequencing.
 You can obtain the targeted regions file from the vendor of your targeted sequencing reagents.
 Remember that you have a hg38-specific BED file when using hg38 as reference, and hg19-specific BED file when using hg19 as reference.

 - Set the parameters for the Low Frequency Variant Detection step (see figure 23.30).
 For a description of the different parameters that can be adjusted in the variant detection step, see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Low_Frequency_Variant_Detection.html.